 Enter your non-standard amount in the Tax Amount column.
 Xero adds a line above the transaction total to display the adjustment amount.

-Only the amount in the Tax Amount column displays on your invoice or credit note, including PDF and online versions.
-The amount you've adjusted VAT by won't be noted.
+Only the amount in the Tax Amount column displays on your PDF or online invoice or credit note.
+The amount you've adjusted VAT by won't be shown.

 How are tax adjustments included in VAT reports?